The Real Thing (Faith No More album): Tours

 The tour in support of The Real Thing was the first Faith No More tour conducted with Mike Patton.
 The band had begun to be marketed as metal by the media after the album's release, and they were now primarily playing with other bands from the heavy metal genre.
 Notable artists Faith No More performed with during the touring cycle include Metallica, Billy Idol, Soundgarden, Voivod, Sacred Reich, Forbidden, Primus, Babes in Toyland and Poison.
 They managed to attract controversy for mocking the party/sex-filled lifestyles of glam metal tourmates such as Poison at several shows in Europe during 1990.
+At a 1990 Monsters of Rock show in Italy, Patton asked the crowd "which member of Poison can suck his own dick?", and also made fun of Aerosmith, saying to the crowd "out of all the bands today, who do you think does the most drugs?
+I think it's Aerosmith."
+Ironically, Faith No More would later cover parts of Aerosmith's song "Walk This Way" on their subsequent Angel Dust tour, and were originally scheduled to go on a European tour with them in 1998, which was cancelled due to Faith No More's split that year.

-The second show of the tour was filmed for the music video to "From out of Nowhere" in the I-Beam nightclub.
+In 1989, the second show of the tour was filmed for the music video to "From out of Nowhere" in the I-Beam nightclub.
 During the show, Patton had a beer bottle smashed over his right hand, causing lacerations to some tendons.
 He regained use of his hand after it healed, but he no longer has feeling in it.
 The band's August, 28 1990 concert at Burgherrenhalle in Kaiserslautern, Germany is notable for featuring the only ever performance of the song "Faster Disco" with Patton on vocals.
 The concert also featured several other Chuck Mosley-era songs which have almost never been performed live with Patton, including "Blood", "Greed" and "The Jungle".
 At that time, the band's first independent album We Care a Lot was not in circulation.
 "As the Worm Turns" and "Why Do You Bother" were the only songs from the album to be regularly worked into the band's setlists on the tour (aside from the title track, which was re-recorded for their major label debut Introduce Yourself).
 Regarding the decision to still perform material from We Care a Lot, Gould said to Metal Hammer in May 1990 that, "we'd feel weird cutting that part of ourselves off.
 We'd be ignoring a root of the tree, if you will."